cyphergames/UltraLiteDB/README.md

 For basic CRUD operations, the [LiteDB documentation](https://github.com/mbdavid/LiteDB/wiki) largely applies to UltraLiteDB.

 The biggest difference is that your collections are not generic types, they only store BsonDocument classes.
-There are no APIs for managing secondary indexes.
-Query elements that take a field parameter in LiteDB don't take one in UltraLiteDB, since the only field that can be queried is the primary key.
+Any query or index method using a linq method are also missing.

 ## Installing in a Unity project